-Temperature will be taken as above.
+Temperature will be taken every 60 to 90 minutes as described above.
 If the temperature rises more than 1° C attempts will be made to lower it by removing blankets and layers of clothing, decreasing the ambient temperature and, if necessary, directing a fan toward the patient.
 If at any time the temperature rises more than 1.5° C above baseline despite these efforts, a cooling blanket will then be used, blood will be drawn for stat CBC, electrolytes, BUN, creatinine, glucose, CPK, PT, PTT, platelets, liver enzymes and urine will be collected for urinalysis.
-If there are significant abnormalities in these tests, if the temperature continues to rise, or if an elevated temperature is associated with delirium, or muscle rigidity the patient will then be transferred to the ICU.
+If there are significant abnormalities in these tests, if the temperature continues to rise, or if an elevated temperature is associated with delirium, or muscle rigidity the patient will then be transferred to the ICU at the nearest hospital.